ahcano/project1_group4/README.md

 * Nasir Farah

 ## Project description/outline
-Team 4 will create a portfolio of QGREEN index and analyze the performance of the top achieving Green/Environmental/Positive Impact stocks.
-And the team will project the path of the QGREEN index.
+Team 4 will create a portfolio of the top 50 stocks (by market cap) from the NASDAQ® Clean Edge® Green Energy Index and analyze their performance versus the NASDAQ® Clean Edge® Green Energy overall performance, and versus the S&P 500’s performance.
-Team will choose the top green stocks in industries that we believe will make a large impact in the world.
-The presentation will include the top performing green company analysis, and how they  contributed to the index’s movement.
-Team will also analyze the green index and compare it to a major traditional index.
+The analysis will include the top 50 stocks and how they contributed to the index’s movement.

 ## Research questions to answer